CILAB715/EC_HW_2025/README.md

 Your code will be run for 30 trials.
 If the mean fitness is within two standard deviations, it is correct.

 ### Judger
 - Due to the stochastic nature of evolutionary computation, TAs will modifies line 6 in `judger.py` to set `test_num = 30` in grading process.
-This means each program is executed 30 times, and the average fitness is checked against the expected range.
+This means each program will be executed 30 times, and the average fitness is checked against the expected range.
   - If you notice that with `test_num = 1`, your results sometimes pass and sometimes fail, try increasing `test_num` to examine the averaged performance.

 To run judger, place your executable and `judger.py` in the same directory, then run: